SSMV01/ccmd/manual/Additional info.md

 # Color code in --list

-Command name in blue represents a Check-if command
+Command names in cyan represent a Check-if command